-ABOUT HARBORHarbor Island Supply ISLAND SUPPLY
+ABOUT HARBOR ISLAND SUPPLY

 Harbor Island Supply is a third generation family owned casting facility that operates out of a 23,000 square foot plant, and has been manufacturing and distributing Zinc, Magnesium and Aluminum anodes for cathodic protection since 1981.